qdrant/docs/qdrant/v1.0.x/collections.md

 It is possible to initialize a collection from another existing collection.

-This might be useful for experimenting with different configurations for the same data.
+This might be useful for experimenting quickly with different configurations for the same data set.

+Make sure the vectors have the correct size when setting up the vectors configuration in the new collection.

 ```http
 PUT /collections/{collection_name}